 In 2012, we also stopped testing TVs with PC sources since we saw little variation in how TVs handled digital (HDMI) video from computers, and analog (VGA) computer connections are less common.
 Check out How to use your TV as a computer monitor if you're interested in doing so.

 In early 2013, we began currently implementing new tests for projectors, as well as a test for input lag.
-See below for notes on projectors; input lag tests are still being finalized.
+See below for details.

 TV sound quality (by Ty Pendlebury)